 In 2014, the Service committed to conducting sampling at Pond A16 and Pond SF2 for Water Board compliance with Continuous Circulation Monitoring (CCM) water quality standards (salinity <44 ppt, 10th percentile DO >3.3 mg/L, pH 6.5-8.5).
 This effort had delays and datasondes were not deployed until August 20, 2014.
 In review of the data by the USFWS Inventory and Monitoring Program, there was some uncertainty as to the degree of accuracy of all of the DO readings at both sites.
-What was determined was that in general, we still have low DO in both pond systems with DO falling below 3.3 mg/L. As a result of these complications, this sampling effort was not repeated by USFWS in 2016.
+What was determined was that in general, we still have low DO in both pond systems with DO falling below 3.3 mg/L as well as in adjacent waterways.
+As a result of these complications, this sampling effort was not repeated by USFWS in 2017.